0oSaraho0/Hangman/README.md

 ------

 ## Typography

-for this website i chose the font 'finger-paint' for all of the text.
+For this website i chose the font 'finger-paint' for all of the text.
 I chose this because it has the look and feel of handwriting on a chalkboard.
 This will help provide that feeling of nostalga at being back at school.
 ---

 ## Imagery